 Starting Out

-See the if you're looking to add Syllabore to your project for the first time.
+See the installation guide if you're looking to add Syllabore to your project for the first time.

 If it's already added to your project, make sure the following directive near the top of the class file you're using generate names: